YosefLab/destvi_utils/README.md

 # Resources

--   Tutorials, API reference, and installation guides are available in the [documentation](https://destvi-utils.readthedocs.io/en/latest/).
+-   API reference, and installation guides are available in the [documentation](https://destvi-utils.readthedocs.io/en/latest/).
 -   Please use the [issues](https://github.com/yoseflab/destvi_utils_/issues) to submit bug reports.